syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 ## Running Workflows

-The workflows are executed on each reconciliation loop for a Resource Request.
+The Workflows are regularly executed on each Resource.
 Kubernetes reconciles on a number of different actions including, but not limited to:

 - On the creation of a new Resource
 - Regular interval (default: 10 hours, not currently configurable)
 - Recreating or restarting the Kratix Controller
-- A change to the Resource Request
+- A change to the Resource definition

 <br/>
-All pipelines should be idempotent as there is a guarantee that they will be run multiple times a day, and may be run much more frequently depending on other environmental impacts like pod restarts.
+All commands should be idempotent as there is a guarantee that they will be run multiple times a day, and may be run much more frequently depending on other environmental impacts like pod restarts.